top of page

 People who don't struggle with social anxiety can find it hard to understand how debilitating it is, as if we could and should "just get on with it" and stop being such a (choose your favourite put down here).

-Or you take the risk of sharing your struggle with someone ( in my experience, this in itself is a dilemma) again, they don't grasp the extent of how it impacts your life, and brush it off.
+Isn't it fun when you take the risk of sharing your struggle with someone ( in my experience, this in itself is a dilemma) and they don't grasp the extent of how it impacts your life, and brush it off.
+After all, they still get on with their life or are fine pushing it down, or more likely, can't even grasp how all-consuming it is in the run up to and aftermath of the interactions, as well as the sweaty pit moments (umm, hours, days...) as well.

 Knowing this was a thing and I was not alone and that tapping (EFT) could help was like the proverbial light at the end of the tunnel.